t-mart/ItemVersion/README.md

 ## Features

-- A complete database of when every item was added to the game, in `<major>.<minor>.<patch>.<build>` format and with expansion name, such as `Version: 9.0.1.36216, Expac: Shadowlands`.
+- A complete database of the version/expansion in which every item was added.
 - Where-you-need-it accessibility in the item tooltip.
-- Lua API exposed for use by other addons.
 - Weekly updates with the latest items.
 A refreshed release will automatically occur (at least) every Tuesday at 16:00 UTC, just slightly after reset.
+- API exposed for use by other addons.
 - Open source visibility.

 ## Usage

 Just install the addon like normal and mouse over any item!

+Access the configuration screen with `/itemversion`.

 ## API